-Building on the experience from the previous year's project, the volunteers will participate in various hands-on activities, such as the maintenance of the caves and touristic infrastructure (e.g. building and repairing fences) and bush patrols at the Chyulu Hills site.
-Under the supervision of the park rangers of Tsavo National Park, the volunteers will learn about the wildlife and the native ecosystem and help in the recording and documentation of the number of flora and fauna during activities such as guided tours.
-There will also be community outreach programmes, which will serve as a platform for intercultural exchange and provide an opportunity for raising awareness on the property.
+Building on the experience from the previous year's project, the volunteers will participate in various hands-on activities, such as the maintenance of the caves and touristic infrastructure (e.g. building and repairing fences).
+Under the supervision of the park rangers of Tsavo National Park, the volunteers will learn about the wildlife and the native ecosystem and help in the recording, documentation and monitoring of the number of flora and fauna during activities such as guided tours and game drives.
+There will also be engage in community outreach activity on the causes of human-Wildlife conflict, which will serve as a platform for intercultural exchange and provide an opportunity for raising awareness on the site.